-RG 204.144 You will be asked to calculate the total amount of credit you have advanced, been assigned or successfully referred to a credit provider and the amount of rent payable under consumer leases that you have entered into or successfully referred to lessors in the financial year before the application is made.
-You will need to add together:

-- (a) the total amount of credit advanced by you in the financial year before the application is made; - (b) the total amount of credit assigned to you in the financial year before the application is made (based on the face value of the credit, rather than the resale or purchased value of the credit); - (c) the total value of credit in applications submitted by you to credit providers and intermediaries in the financial year before the application is made that have resulted in a loan being made; - (d) the total amount of rent payable by consumers under consumer leases entered into by you in the financial year before the application is made; and - (e) the total amount of rent payable by consumers under consumer leases submitted by you to lessors and intermediaries in the financial year before the application is made that have resulted in a consumer lease being entered into.

-Note: This information is not used to calculate the credit licence application fee.
-For more information about the application fee, see RG 204.56-RG 204.60.

-- RG 204.145 You should only include in your calculation amounts that relate to a provision of credit that is covered by the National Credit Act and the National Credit Code.
+- RG 204.144 You will be asked to calculate the total amount of credit you have advanced, been assigned or successfully referred to a credit provider and the amount of rent payable under consumer leases that you have entered into or successfully referred to lessors in the financial year before the application is made.
+You will need to add together: - (a) the total amount of credit advanced by you in the financial year before the application is made; - (b) the total amount of credit assigned to you in the financial year before the application is made (based on the face value of the credit, rather than the resale or purchased value of the credit); - (c) the total value of credit in applications submitted by you to credit providers and intermediaries in the financial year before the application is made that have resulted in a loan being made; - (d) the total amount of rent payable by consumers under consumer leases entered into by you in the financial year before the application is made; and - (e) the total amount of rent payable by consumers under consumer leases submitted by you to lessors and intermediaries in the financial year before the application is made that have resulted in a consumer lease being entered into. - Note 1: This information is not used to calculate the credit licence application fee.
+For more information about the application fee, see RG 204.56-RG 204.60. - Note 2: If you only selected debt management services you do not need to answer this question and can proceed to the section on representatives at RG 204.156. - RG 204.145 You should only include in your calculation amounts that relate to a provision of credit that is covered by the National Credit Act and the National Credit Code.
 For example, if you have made loans to small business, which is a provision of credit that is not covered by the National Credit Code, you should not include the amount of those loans in your calculation. - RG 204.146 The amount of one or more of the parts of the calculation may be zero.
 If you did not provide credit or credit services in the financial year before the application is made (e.g. you will be operating a new 'start up' business), the sum that you calculate will be zero.
 If this is the case, you will need to select the range of 'Less than \$100 million'. - RG 204.147 If you select the range of 'Less than \$100 million', you will also need to advise whether you are a 'sole trader'.
-'Sole trader' is defined in the National Consumer Credit Protection (Fees) Regulations 2010 to mean: - (a) a natural person; or - (b) a person (other than a natural person) that only has one representative that engages in credit activities on its behalf. - RG 204.148 If you have only one representative (e.g. a director) who engages in credit activities, and also other people (e.g. employees) who engage in other sorts of conduct on your behalf, such as clerical work, you may be a 'sole trader'.
+'Sole trader' is defined in the National Consumer Credit Protection (Fees) Regulations 2010 to mean: - (a) a natural person; or - (b) a person (other than a natural person) that only has one representative that engages in credit activities on its behalf.

+RG 204.148 If you have only one representative (e.g. a director) who engages in credit activities, and also other people (e.g. employees) who engage in other sorts of conduct on your behalf, such as clerical work, you may be a 'sole trader'.
 You will not be a 'sole trader' if you have more than one representative who will engage in credit activities on your behalf, even if you are a body corporate with only one director/secretary.
 For example, if you are a single director company and also have an employee or authorised credit representative that engages in credit activities on your behalf, you will not be a sole trader.